Testimonio

 Then saith he to the disciple, Behold thy mother!
 And from that hour that disciple took her unto his own home.

-The Romans were aware that Jesus claimed he would return in three days.
-They put three layers of protection:
+The Romans were well aware that Jesus had claimed He would rise in three days.
+To prevent any interference, they put three layers of protection around the tomb:

 Mary Magdalene came and told the disciples that she had seen the Lord, and that he had spoken these things unto her.